christensenacademy/christensen-academy/modules/beginning-java/textpages/primitive-data-types-overview.md

 * Boolean literals are either `true` or `false`

 Interestingly, the only object (i.e., non-primitive data type) that also has a literal representation is a String, which is just a sequence of characters inside of double quotes: `"This is a string!!!"`

+Every language uses literals of some kind.
+Here's a [Wikipedia page](http://en.wikipedia.org/wiki/Literal_(computer_programming)) with more info if you're interested.